-Lesson Title: Mock Examination - Paper 3: Oral English (Sections 1-5) Theme: All Lesson Number: PHL4-L079 Class: SSS 4
+Lesson Title: Mock Examination - Theme: All

-- 2. Recognise and identify consonant sounds of the English alphabet in the initial, medial or final position of a word. - 3.
-Recognise and identify consonant cluster sounds in the initial, medial or final position of a word. - 4.
-Recognise and identify vowel sounds of the English alphabet in the initial, medial or final position of a word. - 5.
-Recognise and identify rhyme patterns in words, phrases and sentences.
+Paper 3: Oral English (Sections 1-5)

+Lesson Number: L4-L079 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Reactise reading the examination

+will be able to: questions aloud.

+Complete a section of a mock

+WASSCE paper.

+2. Recognise and identify consonant

+sounds of the English alphabet in the

+initial, medial or final position of a

+word.

+3. Recognise and identify consonant

+cluster sounds in the initial, medial or

+final position of a word.

+4. Recognise and identify vowel sounds

+of the English alphabet in the initial,

+- ·

+medial or final position of a word.

+5. Recognise and identify rhyme

+patterns in words, phrases and

+sentences.